sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 ---
 layout: example
-title: How to create an flutter app with serverless
+title: How to create an Flutter app with serverless
 date: 2021-10-25 00:00:00
 lang: en
-description: In this example we will look at how to use flutter with a serverless API to create a simple click counter app.
+description: In this example we will look at how to use Flutter with a serverless API to create a simple click counter app.
 We'll be using the Serverless Stack Framework (SST).
 repo: flutter-app
 ref: how-to-create-a-flutter-app-with-serverless
 comments_id: how-to-create-a-flutter-app-with-serverless/xxxx
 ---

-In this example we will look at how to use [flutter](https://flutter.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
+In this example we will look at how to use [Flutter](https://flutter.dev) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
 We'll be using the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}).

 ## Requirements